The polytope of all $q$-rank functions: Introduction

 Another well-studied concept in matroid theory is the characteristic polynomial.
-Generalizations of this invariant have been proposed for $q$-matroids, integer $q$-polymatroids, and $\mL$-matroids; see \cite{jany2023proj_matroid, byrne2024weighted, alfarano2023critical}.
+Extensions of this invariant have been proposed for $q$-matroids, integer $q$-polymatroids, and $\mL$-matroids; see~\cite{jany2023proj_matroid, byrne2024weighted, alfarano2023critical}.
 In this work, we introduce a broader notion of the characteristic polynomial, tailored for $q$-polymatroids whose $q$-rank functions take rational values.
 Specifically, we define an invariant, the \emph{characteristic Puiseux polynomial}, associated with such $q$-polymatroids.
 This invariant is not a polynomial in the classical sense: it is a truncated Puiseux series, meaning a finite linear combination of monomials whose exponents may be rational (and possibly negative).
 Despite this departure from classical polynomials, we adopt the name characteristic Puiseux polynomial to emphasize its structural role and its connection to existing generalizations in matroid theory.
-We show that the characteristic Puiseux polynomial of the convex combination with rational coefficients of two paving $q$-matroids obtained from the construction in \cite{gluesing2022q} not only can be expressed in terms of their characteristic polynomials, but only one of them is enough; see Theorem \ref{prop: char_Puiseux_series_paving_conv_comb}.
+We show that the characteristic Puiseux polynomial of the convex combination with rational coefficients of two paving $q$-matroids, derived from the construction in \cite{gluesing2022q} can be expressed in terms of the characteristic polynomials of the constituent $q$-matroids.
+Notably, we show that the polynomial of the resulting $q$-polymatroid is determined by the characteristic polynomial of only one of the original $q$-matroids; see \Cref{prop: char_Puiseux_series_paving_conv_comb}.

-One of the drawbacks of the polytope of all $q$-rank function is that we are not able to distinguish representable $q$-polymatroids.
+One of the drawbacks of the polytope of all $q$-rank functions is that we are not able to distinguish representable $q$-polymatroids.
 This difficulty is due to the lack of an axiomatic definition that applies only for the representable case.
-However, we illustrate some examples of convex combination of special representable $q$-polymatroids arising from rank-metric codes; see Theorem~\ref{thm: mu_indep_poly}.
+However, we illustrate some examples of convex combinations of special representable $q$-polymatroids arising from rank-metric codes; see \Cref{thm: mu_indep_poly}.